digiou/flink-scala-sbt-skeleton/README.md

 This is a template for setting up Flink-based projects.

+## Adding code
+Simple use the `src/{main, test}/{java, scala, scala-2.11}/packageName/fileName.scala` scheme.

+The `.gitignore` that is provided will take care of properly adding files.

 ## Dependencies and testing
 It uses SBT for dependency management and I chose ScalaTest for unit testing.